ManonMartin/moviesdemo/inst/smcs-slides/smcs_Rpackages.md

 * Select source files (= R scripts) (optionnal)
 * Create a git repository (optionnal)

-**Note**: name your package with letters, numbers and periods; it must start with a letter and cannot end with a period.
+**Note**: The choice of the name is important for your package visibility!!
+Name it with letters, numbers and periods; it must start with a letter and cannot end with a period.

 Package structure